vlavne/master-template/README.md

 $ npm install
 ```

+### Run the application:

+$ `npm run watch`

+This will generate style.css, that make theme aviable to enabled in wordpress.

 ### Available CLI commands

 Theme comes packed with CLI commands tailored for WordPress theme development :